dicej/spin-dotnet-sdk/README.md

 and publish an official package for this library.
 Meanwhile, you'll need to download the artifacts manually and point NuGet to them as described below.

+**PLEASE NOTE**: Due to [a
+bug](https://github.com/WebAssembly/wasi-sdk/issues/454) in the WASI-SDK 23
+build, this SDK does not yet work on Windows, and upgrading to WASI-SDK 24 (which fixes that bug) will require changes to the .NET runtime.
+Stay tuned.

 ## Running the Sample(s)

 ### Prerequisite(s)